Dhghomon/easy_rust/README.md

     let city_names = vec!["Ichinomiya".to_string(), "Kurume".to_string()]; // city_names does not live for the whole program

     let my_city = City {
-        name: &city_names[0], // (note: this will not compile) This is a &str, but not a &'static str.
+        name: &city_names[0], // ⚠️ This is a &str, but not a &'static str.
 It is a reference to a value inside city_names
         date_founded: 1921,
     };